xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 **Examples:**
 - As mentioned earlier, you can represent the position and size of an image in a collaborative slide editor by using separate registers for the left, top, width, and height.
 If you wanted, you could instead use a single register whose value is a tuple (left, top, width, height), but this would violate Principle 4.
 Indeed, then if one user moved the image while another resized it, one of their changes would overwrite the other, instead of both moving and resizing. <!--Likewise, it would be a mistake to replace (left, top, width, height) with (left, top, right, bottom) (this also violates [Principle 2](#principle-2)).-->
 - Again in a collaborative slide editor, you might initially model the slide list as a list of slide CRDTs.
 However, this provides no way for users to move slides around in the list, e.g., swap the order of two slides.
 You could implement a move operation using cut-and-paste, but then slide edits concurrent to a move will be lost, even though they are intuitively independent operations.<br />
 <a name="list-with-move"></a>Following Principle 4, you should instead implement move operations by modifying some state independent of the slide itself.
-You can do this by replacing the *list* of slides with a *set of pairs* `(slide, positionReg)`, where `positionReg` is an LWW register indicating the position.
+You can do this by replacing the *list* of slides with a *set* of objects `{ slide, positionReg }`, where `positionReg` is an LWW register indicating the position.
 To move a slide, you create a unique new position like in a list CRDT, then set the value of `positionReg` equal to that position.
 This construction gives the [**list-with-move**](https://doi.org/10.1145/3380787.3393677) CRDT.

 # New: Concurrent+Causal For-Each Operations